VMois/butest/README.md

 Not much to say.
 I have followed tutorials, docs and Google to complete the task.

 Notes:
-- the website is a bit different from what is stated in the task, so some adjustments were need.
+- the website is a bit different from what is stated in the task, so some adjustments were needed.